danielkuhlen/academicwriting/README.md

 The template synthesizes work and templates from other researchers.
 Credit for this goes to these authors, cited in the respective files.

-## Templates

-1. A PDF article based on the template by [Christopher Kenny](https://github.com/christopherkenny/nature)
-    -   The Guide on writing in this is from [Macartan Humphreys](https://macartan.github.io/teaching/how-to-write)
-2. A PDF abstract based on the template by [Fabrizio Gilardi](https://fabriziogilardi.org/resources/papers/good-abstracts.pdf)
-3. An HTML presentation (for conferences)
-4. A memo for replying to revisions and resubmissions (R&Rs)

 ## What You Need to Use This

-To use this template effectively, you should have:
+To use this template, you should have:

--   Basic coding skills in R and Markdown
 -   [TinyTeX](https://yihui.org/tinytex/) installed
 -   [Quarto](https://quarto.org/docs/get-started/) installed